 Baker River Hotshots

 The Baker River Interagency Hotshot Crew is a highly-trained Type 1 wildland fire suppression crew.
-Since its inception in 1976, these hard-working professionals have spent summers battling forest fires throughout the western U.S. They have fought fires and worked at natural disasters in Alaska, North Dakota, Nebraska, Minnesota, Michigan, Mississippi, New York, North Carolina, Tennessee and Ontario, Canada.
+Since its inception in 1976, these hard-working professionals have spent summers battling forest fires and, when needed, responding to federal emergencies around the U.S.

 The Baker River Hotshots are hosted by the Mt.
 Baker-Snoqualmie National Forest on the Mt.
 Baker Ranger District and stationed at Koma Kulshan Guard Station.

-The crew is on call between late May and the end of the fire season, averaging more than 70 days per season on assignment.
-While not on fire assignments, the hotshot crew accomplishes a variety of project assignments, such as prescribed burning, building and maintaining trails and performing building maintenance.
+The crew is on call between late May and October, averaging more than 70 days per season on assignment.
+While not on fire assignments, the hotshot crew accomplishes a variety of project assignments such as prescribed burning, building and maintaining trails and performing building maintenance.